cycfi/q/docs/setup.md

 ### Generating the Project using CMake

-There are multiple ways to install the required tools and libraries depending on your platform, but here are some examples for MacOS 10.14, Windows 10 and, and Ubuntu 16.04:
+There are multiple ways to generate a project file using CMake depending on your platform and desired IDE, but here are some examples for MacOS 10.14, Windows 10 and, and Ubuntu 16.04:

 #### MacOS 10.14